klnusbaum/agenda-get/README.md

 # agenda-get
-A program for retrieving city council meeting agendas
+A program for retrieving city planning meeting agendas